Is It Safe To Eat Eggs During Pregnancy? Benefits And Risks

 Although eggs are considered one of the richest sources of protein, you may want to know if it is safe to eat eggs during pregnancy.
 Eggs are a must-have in a balanced diet as they provide all the required nutrients such as minerals and fats.
 However, there are certain restrictions and rules to follow regarding food during pregnancy.

-And even though egg may be a healthy option for pregnancy, it may have certain side effects on maternal health and fetal development if taken in excess.
+Although eggs may be a healthy option for pregnancy, they may have certain side effects on maternal health and fetal development if taken in excess.
+Knowing how to safely include eggs in your diet can help address these concerns.
 Read on to know more about the benefits and risks of eating eggs during pregnancy and the precautions to take.

 In This Article